hlandau/ncdocs/domain-names.md

   - it does not exceed 63 octets in length.

 A hostname is a particular kind of DNS name following stricter rules.
-Namely, every label in a hostname must be a valid host label.
+Namely, every label in a hostname MUST be a valid host label.
 A label is a valid host label if it complies with the following:

   - it matches the POSIX regexp `^(xn--)?([a-z0-9]+-)*[a-z0-9]+$`, and;